hwang2006/multimodal-ai-practices-on-hpc/README.md

 conda 24.3.0
 ```
 ## Creating a Conda Virtual Environment
-You need to create a virtual envrionment for a large-scale language model tutorial.
+You need to create a virtual envrionment for exercising multimodal AI use cases.

-1. Create a conda virtual environment with a python version 3.10
+1. Create a conda virtual environment with a python version 3.12
 ```
 [glogin01]$ conda create -n multimodal-ai python=3.12 -y
 Channels: